trapti321/Credit-Card-Risk-HackerEarth/README.md

 * Machine Learning models have been helping these companies to improve the accuracy of their credit risk analysis, providing a scientific method to identify potential debtors in advance.

 ### Data can be found here - https://www.hackerearth.com/challenges/competitive/amexpert-code-lab/machine-learning/credit-card-default-risk-5-95cbc85f/

+### Machine Learning Models
+We are experimenting with the following 3 gradient boosting algorithms to determine which one yields better results:
+* XGBoost
+* LightGBM
+* CatBoost